Tkocean/Aurora/README.md

     - 8.28 Replace the new execution logic, code execution is more efficient；Optimize mock notifications；Improved start-stop logic.
     - 9.17 Fixes and improvements.
     - 10.30 Code optimization and refactoring; Fixes and improvements.
+    - 2025
+    - 1.25 Warning: This is a major update that optimizes the file architecture, eliminates many unnecessary items, and optimizes performance on devices.

 ## License
     Copyright 2022 Mohsents